-Slavs - Wikipedia The Slavs or Slavic people are a major ethnic group in Europe They speak Slavic languages and preserve Slavic culture
+Slavs - Wikipedia The Slavs or Slavic people are ethnic groups of people who speak Slavic languages

 Slav | History Facts | Britannica Slav, member of the most numerous ethnic and linguistic body of peoples in Europe, residing chiefly in eastern and southeastern Europe but extending also across northern Asia to the Pacific Ocean Slavic languages belong to the Indo-European family